ESIF ESF delivery programme

 The ESFA programmes provide a wide range of support from engagement and outreach activities to higher level skills development, these are delivered across the region through four prime providers; Skills Training UK offer support to individuals who are NEET, Peopleplus offer support to unemployed individuals, The Community Foundation for Staffordshire provide community grants to organisations moving people closer to the labour market and Serco offer skills support to both employed individuals and those who are under threat of redundancy.

-Staffordshire Chamber is also developing the ESF funded Skills Hub.
-The Skills Hub will be a key source of labour market intelligence for employers to inform skills commissioning and improve careers guidance.
+Staffordshire Chambers of Commerce delivers the ESF funded Skills Hub.
+The Skills Hub is a key source of labour market intelligence for employers to inform skills commissioning and improve careers guidance.

 - The projects received funding from the European Social Fund as part of the 2014-2020 European Structural and Investment Funds Growth Programme in England.
 The Department for Work and Pensions is the Managing Authority for the England European Social Fund programme.
 Established by the European Union, the European Social Fund helps local areas stimulate their economic development by investing in projects which will support skills development, employment and job creation, social inclusion and local community regenerations.
 For more information visit https://www.gov.uk/european-growth-funding.